There are hundreds of DNA tests out there. And all claim to be the highest quality, most private, accurate, and informative.

 - Tracks down relative matches from the AncestryDNA database

-AncestryDNA has the largest DNA database in the world – over 18 million samples – with highly accurate results from over 1000 geographic subregions.
+AncestryDNA has the largest DNA database in the world – over 18 million samples – with accurate results from over 1,000 geographic sub-regions.

 Its DNA test gives you accurate ethnicity percentages, so you can see exactly where in the world your ancestors came from.
 The heat map is a great tool and it highlights all the regions in your DNA in a way that’s easy to follow and cool to look at!

 Using your saliva sample, AncestryDNA finds your relatives by scanning its database and tracking down individuals that share your DNA.
 You’re notified of potential matches, so you can connect with them.

-AncestryDNA also has one of the best family tree builders, containing a massive collection of over 20 billion historical records and 100 million family trees.
-With your DNA results, you can start building your family tree and searching through your family’s records.
+AncestryDNA also has one of the best family tree builders, containing a massive collection of over 27 billion historical records and 100 million family trees.

-- Trace your DNA to sub-regions in Europe, Africa, and the British Isles
+- Traces your DNA to sub-regions in Europe, Africa, and the British Isles

-- Learn about your ancestry from the last 500 years to the present day
+- Predicts your ancestry from the last 500 years to the present day

 - Screen for health and wellness, including vitamin needs and food metabolism, with the combined kit

-Living DNA offers unique insights with subregional breakdowns from Africa, Europe, and the British Isles.
+Living DNA offers unique insights into Africa, Europe, and the British Isles.
 It spans over 150 worldwide regions and an exclusive collection of sub-regions to give you more detail about your ancestry and pinpoint exactly where your heritage lies.
-It can tell you where in England your ancestors are from, for example.
+It told our researcher precisely where in England their ancestors are from.

 You get free return shipping whichever test you choose, and it takes between 6-8 weeks to get your detailed report.

-- Map your ethnic origins with accurate percentages and geographical maps
+- Maps your ethnic origins with accurate percentages and geographical maps

 - Deeper ancestry insights that show which DNA you share with ancient European groups